George N. Hollins: Naval career

 Hollins entered the United States Navy as a midshipman in 1814 and served on the USS Erie in her attempt to break the British blockade of Chesapeake Bay in the War of 1812.
 He was subsequently transferred to the USS President where he served under Stephen Decatur until captured at Bermuda.
 He was held as a prisoner of war until peace was established.
 In the Barbary Wars, he served under Decatur with such merit as to be presented a sword in recognition of his gallantry.
 Subsequently, he was on duty upon the ships Guerriere, Columbus, Franklin, and Washington, and commanded an East India merchantman for a time.
 He was promoted lieutenant in 1828, commander in 1841, and captain U.S. Navy in 1855.
 In 1853, he led the Bombardment of Greytown (Nicaragua), a naval action initiated by the United States sloop-of-war USS Cyane, which he commanded.
-The town was completely destroyed.
+The town was completely destroyed without loss of life, Hollins having made arrangements for the inhabitants to leave safely.